 February 11 – 14 May 2017

-Caravaggio is widely acknowledged as bringing a revolution to painting during the Baroque period with his dramatic use of light and uncompromising realism.
+Caravaggio is widely acknowledged as bringing a revolution to painting, during the Baroque period, with his dramatic use of light and uncompromising realism.
 His work had a long-lasting and wide-reaching influence across Europe.
-This exhibition brought together over 40 major works which showed the ways in which a large number of artists adopted Caravaggio's ideas and developed them to become masters in their own right.
+This exhibition brought together over 40 major works which showed how a large number of artists adopted Caravaggio's ideas and developed them to become masters in their own right.

 Four major works by Caravaggio took centre stage in the exhibition: The Supper at Emmaus, 1602 (National Gallery, London); The Taking of Christ, 1602 (National Gallery of Ireland), as well as two works never exhibited before in Ireland: Boy Bitten by a Lizard, 1594–95 (National Gallery, London) and Boy Peeling Fruit, c.1592 (The Royal Collection).
 These were joined by other significant masterpieces from the work of the Caravaggisti.